 Saucony’s Endorphin line of running shoes have been wildly popular with road runners for the last several years since their release.
 These shoes are based around Saucony’s PWRRUN PB midsole foam which, if you haven’t tried it, is incredibly plush, bouncy, and surprisingly durable.
 Saucony first released, and then recalled, a shoe called the Saucony Endorphin Trail last winter after a manufacturing inconsistency was discovered in a small percentage of the midsoles that were manufactured.
 First off, kudos to Saucony for recalling a bad shoe as I can’t remember any other company ever doing this.
 Secondly, do not confuse that recalled Saucony Endorphin Trail with the shoe we review in this article, the Saucony Endorphin Edge ($200), which was released in the summer of 2022.

 Having done a great deal of my road training over the past two years in the Saucony Endorphin Speed and Saucony Endorphin Shift road shoes, I was eager to get my hands on the new Saucony Endorphin Edge.
 The promising combination of the PWRRUN PB midsole with a carbon plate sounded like it would be a great fit for mellower trails.
 But what about rocky, loose trails with significant vertical gain and loss?
-My short-lived experiences with other carbon-plated trail shoes led me to believe that they felt like nothing other than road shoes with a bit more of a rugged outsole, and I did experience some metatarsal soreness previously when runs included a lot of extended uphills.
+My short-lived experiences with other carbon-plated trail running shoes led me to believe that they felt like nothing other than road shoes with a bit more of a rugged outsole, and I did experience some metatarsal soreness previously when runs included a lot of extended uphills.
 Would the Saucony Endorphin Edge finally be the carbon-plated trail shoe that lives up to the hype?

 Saucony Endorphin Edge Upper